1991mirec/kiwi/README.md

 ## Problems
-since I have two countries (source and destination) with full name I need to make two requests to get their respective IDs and then another two requests to get top airports with received country IDs.
+Since I have two countries (source and destination) with full name I need to make two requests to get their respective IDs and then another two requests to get top airports with received country IDs.
 This is 4 requests.
 The task is saying that I need to return best price per source and destination airport.
 This made me do another 9 requests.
 I was trying to find better way but simply comma separate to and from airports would not give me all the combinations.
 And I didn t want to assume